 3. Citrus Fruits - We almost always have a variety of oranges and 'peeling oranges' (clementines, satsumas & mandarins) as Small Child calls them in our fruit bowl.
 Serve oranges sliced - like grapes, they freeze well and can be added to a lunch box straight from the freezer, to be nicely defrosted by lunch time.
 Pop clementines etc into a lunch box whole, or peeled and broken into segments.
 Add to fruit skewers or fruit salads.

 4. Kiwi -Cut kiwi fruits in half and pack a small spoon, or peel and cut into slices or chunks.
-When cutting in half, use a small sharp knife to cut a zig-zag pattern for extra pretty fruit (like the one in this lunch).
+When cutting in half, use a small sharp knife to cut a zig-zag pattern for extra pretty fruit (check out how I made them into kiwi dinosaur eggs!)

 5. Dried Cranberries - like apricots, dried cranberries are an excellent store-cupboard stand-by and they make a nice change from raisins.
 Serve as they come, add to salads, sprinkle on top of yoghurts or mix with other dried fruits, nuts and seeds to make a tasty trail mix.